CiscoTestAutomation/getting-started/source/contribute/contribute.rst

 GitHub basics
 ^^^^^^^^^^^^^
-You'll need to know a few basic GitHub commands and processes so that you can download, change, and upload a feature library or component.
+You need to know a few basic GitHub commands and processes to download, change, and upload a feature library or component.

-.. note:: Internal Cisco developers and engineers follow the same general process as described here, but use Bitbucket rather than GitHub to commit changes.
-We then synchronize the two when we release on the last Tuesday of every month.
+.. note:: Internal Cisco developers and engineers use Bitbucket rather than GitHub to commit changes.
+The |library| team synchronizes the Bitbucket and GitHub repos as part of each monthly release.

 In GitHub, *branches* separate different versions of the same repository (repo), so that more than one person can make changes at the same time.
 We use the following branches:

-* master --- contains code that is already released or ready to be released
+* *master* --- contains code that is already released or ready to be released.
-* dev --- (internal, Bitbucket users only) contains code that is stable, reviewed, and ready to release
+* *dev* --- (internal, Bitbucket users only) contains code that is stable, reviewed, and ready to release.
-* your_fork --- contains a copy of the repository that you can work on
+* *your_fork* --- contains a copy of the repository that you can work on.

 .. _clone-repo: